plaisier-lab/U5_hNSC_Neural_G0/index.md

 This script will output:
 - **results/errors_cross_validation.csv** - The error rate based on the 100-fold CV.

-This script makes box plots of the F1 quality control metric:
+This script makes box plots of the F1 quality control metrics:
 ```console
 root@ef02b3a45938:/files/U5_hNSC_Neural_G0# python3 plottingClassifiers.py
 ```